pg-support/supt-km/docs/4. Processes/c. Post-sale/Warranty Service/Non-US/DOA (Non-US) JIRA (under construction).md

 > I will keep you posted for the call tag/shipping label to return your package.
 Please wait for further notice.
 Thank you.

 ### 5 - Get the return label on JIRA
-Our RMA specialist, Vix Hsieh, will tag the agent on JIRA, attach the **return label** to the ticket, and change the JIRA ticket status to changed to 'In Progress' within 3 days.
+Our RMA specialist, Vix Hsieh, will tag the agent on JIRA, attach the **return label** to the ticket, and change the JIRA ticket status to 'In Progress' within 3 days.
 The ticket will be assigned to the agent who requests the RMA.

 ![[Xnip2023-11-16_16-46-21.jpg]]